obspy/obspy/trunk/misc/tutorial/source/tutorial/waveform_plotting_tutorial.rst

       Number of degrees of rotation for ticks on the time axis.
 Ticks with big rotations might be cut off depending on the ``tick_format``.
       Defaults to ``0``.
+   ``handle``
+      Whether or not to return the matplotlib figure instance after the plot has been created.
+Defaults to False.
+   ``type``
+      Type may be set to ``'dayplot'`` in order to create a one-day plot for a single Trace.

 -------------
 Color Options